Thomas-Walker-Lynch/DA2X/doc/context.md

 complete the pointer indirection?
 Whatever method used must be capable of chaining further to cover the case that the parent's connection is also indirect.

-The parent has a pointer to its context when it conveys the child, so it could just pass that as the *another argument*,  but then we run into a problem of chaining, as then we would need, but not have, a pointer to the context for the grandparent.
+The parent has a pointer to its context when it continues the child, so it could just pass that as the *another argument*,  but then we run into a problem of chaining, as then we would need, but not have, a pointer to the context for the grandparent.

 As another proposal we might pass a pointer to the parent's tableau as *another argument*, and then make the indirect pointers relative to the tableau instead of relative to the context.
-Furthermore we would give each tableau a pointer to the next tableau further up in the convey chain.
-Then when the child runs into an indirect general conveyance pointer, it can look up the pointer to the tableau that holds in the parent's context, and then add the offset to that to find the next connection in the chain.
+Furthermore we would give each tableau a pointer to the next tableau further up in the continue chain.
+Then when the child runs into an indirect general sequence pointer, it can look up the pointer to the tableau that holds in the parent's context, and then add the offset to that to find the next connection in the chain.